Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 Now the libfluidsynth that we saved under `$(PROJECT_DIR)/lib` is environment-independent and project-independent.
 Other open-source developers may like to grab this portable library and use it in their own project.

 To finish the job: replace all the `@loader_path` links we made earlier (i.e. fluidsynth to its brew dependencies) with @rpath.
-And (optionally) declare @rpath install_names upon each dylib, to help anybody who links to libraries you ship.
+And (optionally) declare @rpath install_names upon each dylib, to help anybody who links directly to the libraries you ship.

 ## Generalizing the process